What to Do About Noisy Pipes

 Maybe you do not have a water hammer.
 You may want to check your water pressure.
 It should be between 30 and 55 pounds per square inch (psi).
 If your water pressure gets too high, not only can your pipes make plenty of annoying sounds, but your dishwasher, icemaker, washing machine, etc., could be at risk.
 Your warranties will probably not cover any damage that occurs when water pressure is higher than 100 psi.
 If you need to lower the water pressure, you may be able to do this with a water pressure regulator, using a screwdriver or a wrench to bring the psi below fifty.
 If your house does not have this regulator (more likely in older homes), then it could be an excellent idea to ask a professional to install one; the value is worth the price tag.
 If you need to test your water pressure, you can attach a water pressure gauge to a hose bib, otherwise, the water department would probably test the pressure for you for free.

 If you have any further questions about how to care for your pipes, do not hesitate to contact our team of expert plumbing technicians at A-1 Sewer & Septic Service, Inc. No issue is too small for us to handle.
 We are also up to the task when you face huge plumbing emergencies, even when they happen after business hours.
-Call a Kansas City plumber today for a no-obligation quote!
+Call a Kansas City plumber today for a quote!